MarcusGrum/AI-CPS/README.md

 ## Application examples

-### Realize experiments
+### Realize virtual experiments

-Experiment examples can be found at this repository at `./code/experiments`.
+Virtual / computer-based simulated experiment examples can be found at this repository at `./code/experiments`.

 For instance, ...

-- `experiment01` simulates the manipulation of CPS knowledge base by process change: product change (in context of continual learning and training data manipulation),
+- `experiment01` simulates the manipulation of CPS knowledge base by process change - alternative product change (in context of continual learning and training data manipulation): Inhowfar do AI-based CPS forget if a process changes leads to a different product type distribution (in this case alternative products) that does not correspond to the CPS's current specialization?

-- `experiment02` ...

-- `experiment03` ...

-- `experiment04` ... .
+- `experiment02` simulates the manipulation of CPS knowledge base by smart sensors overtaking tasks partly - filtering sensory input (in context of continual learning and training data manipulation): Inhowfar do AI-based CPS forget if fruit evaluation is overtakten by preceeding smart sensors and the CPS's current specialization does not correspond to the required set of skills?

+- `experiment03` simulates the manipulation of CPS knowledge base by worsening sensors badly affecting tasks: filtering sensory input (in context of continual learning and training data manipulation): Inhowfar do AI-based CPS forget if current evaluation task is disturbed by defect sensors, such as providing blurred images that do not correspond to the CPS's current specialization?

+- `experiment04` simulates the manipulation of CPS knowledge base by process change - sub-set product change (in context of continual learning and training data manipulation): Inhowfar do AI-based CPS forget if a process changes leads to a different product type distribution (in this case a sub-set of trained products) that does not correspond to the CPS's current specialization?

+Here, AI-based CPS can carry out tasks in simulation runs and their performance can be measured.
+As these are considered as AI-based individuals, statistical analyses can explore their performance.

 ### EV3-Based Industry4.0-Production-System